Louisiana Wants To Use The Muddy Mississippi To Build Up Its Coast

 "I think we feel pretty good about what you see down there," Simoneaux says.

 But a new study questions whether the river can build land quickly enough.
-Elizabeth Chamberlain led the research while completing her PhD at Tulane University.
-She and her team looked at how fast the river built up land about 1000 years ago.
+Elizabeth Chamberlain led the research while completing her Ph.D. at Tulane University.
+She and her team looked at how fast the river built up land about 1,000 years ago.

 Back then Chamberlain says the accumulated sediment added up pretty quickly: 2-3 square miles per year.
 Trouble is, right now the state is losing land about five times faster than that.